-Add-line-to-exp-window - this function takes two required parameters and a keyword parameter and it draws a line in the current experiment window.
-The return value is the implementation dependent line object.
-The required parameters specify the pixel coordinates of the end points of the line and each should be a two element list of the x and y coordinate respectively for one end of the line.
+This two required parameters specify the pixel coordinates of the end points of the line and each should be a two element list of the x and y coordinate respectively for one end of the line.
 The keyword parameter :color can be used to specify the color in which to draw the line.